jsdnhk/fonts/Terminus/PSF/README.markdown

      U+221A        √      SQUARE ROOT

-Note: "substituted" means these codepoints and glyphs were removed, new glyphs and codepoints were added.
-Powerline symbols are accessible using the usual codepoints, not above ones.
+Note: "substituted" means these codepoints and glyphs were removed, new glyphs and codepoints were added. symbols are accessible using the usual codepoints, not above ones.